 :::image-figure[caption]{<figcaption> attrs}

-will be used as the default), and curly braces are for inline styles or supported attributes.
+if omitted), while the curly braces are used for inline styles or supported attributes to the generated <figcaption>

-: Standard Markdown image syntax with optional attributes inside parentheses (powered by remark-imgattr, allowing customization of attributes for the generated <img>
+: Standard Markdown image with optional attributes in parentheses, enabled by , for customizing the generated remark-imgattr<img>

 :::image-figure[This Is a **Figcaption** with _`<figure>` Attrs_]{style="text-align:center;color:orange"}:::